 Remember that when it comes to clicker training, timing is everything - click at the exact moment your dog responds correctly to your demand.
 Also, if the treat you are offering is food, you should cut down the amount of food they consume daily so that they don’t put on weight.
 With that in mind, implement the following steps to clicker train your puppy:

-Before starting the training process, you need to teach your dog that the click means a reward.
+Step One: Before starting the training process, you need to teach your dog that the click means a reward.
 Simply take your dog somewhere quiet (without any distractions), press down the clicker just once and give them a reward immediately after.
 Do not click if your dog is showing discouraging behaviour.
 Repeat this process for a few days, in bouts of around two minutes a couple of times throughout the day.
 Continue this step until they look at you as if to expect a reward immediately after you click.

-Once your dog has associated a click with a reward, you can move on to some basic training.
+Step Two: Once your dog has associated a click with a reward, you can move on to some basic training.
 Start with a simple command like sitting down.
-Hold the thing that motivates your dog, whether that’s a treat or toy, and move it back over your dog’s head slowly.
+Hold the thing that motivates your four-legged-friend, whether that’s a treat or dog toy, and move it back over your dog’s head slowly.
 This method is called lying and should make your dog sit back instinctively.
 Press your clicker as soon as their bottom touches the floor so they become aware of the command they are being rewarded for.
 Give them their reward immediately after the click.

-Once you have succeeded in luring your dog to sit down, add the word ‘sit’ and continue the training with a reward.
+Step Three: Once you have succeeded in luring your dog to sit down, add the word ‘sit’ and continue the training with a reward.
 Each time you lure your dog, say ‘sit’ in a loud but affirmative tone and as you did in Step Two, click and give your dog their treat as soon as their bottom touches the floor.
 After you have practised this a few times throughout the day, try and command them by saying ‘sit’ without the lure and see if they have learnt the association.

-Continue doing these exercises in short bursts of up to 10 minutes, although younger puppies may need shorter training sessions.
+Step Four: Continue doing these exercises in short bursts of up to 10 minutes, although younger puppies may need shorter training sessions.
 Eventually, your dog will learn to automatically sit when they hear the ‘sit’ command.
 Once you are confident your dog has learnt to sit properly, start to reduce the number of times you reward your dog with a treat after the click.
 By now, the click will have become a reward in itself and you won’t need to acknowledge their good behaviour with a treat every time.
 There you have it - the simple process of click training.

 Teaching your dog to sit using a clicker is just one example of command they can learn.
 There are other behaviours that can be taught with this method and many other training accessories available for your puppy.
 However, teach your dog only one or two commands at a time and don’t move on until they are fully confident with them.
 Other examples include: